Jeanstarjb/tweet_project/README.md

 Apple receives nearly twice the volume of mentions compared to Google, with more positive sentiment.
 Tweets mentioning both brands are rare but tend to be longer and more detailed.
 Sentiment distribution varies significantly between brands (confirmed statistically).
+Tweet lengths vary by sentiment and brand mention, with negative tweets often longer for combined brand mentions.